Citalopram (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, congestive heart failure, heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeat), recent heart attack, mineral imbalance (such as low magnesium, potassium, or sodium in the blood), or a history of mania, seizures, or drug abuse.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, congestive heart failure, recent heart attack, low magnesium, potassium, or sodium in the blood, or a history of mania, seizures, or drug abuse.

 - For some children, teenagers, and young adults, this medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
-Report any unusual thoughts or behaviors that trouble you especially if they are new or get worse quickly.
-Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
-Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
+Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
+Make sure the doctor knows if you are easily upset, have trouble sleeping, have an unusual amount of energy, or start to act reckless.
+Also tell the doctor if you suddenly feel nervous, angry, restless, violent, or scared.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-- This medicine may cause serious conditions such as serotonin syndrome and neuroleptic malignant syndrome (NMS)-like reactions when taken with certain medicines.
-Check with your doctor first before taking any other medicines.
+- This medicine may cause serious conditions such as serotonin syndrome and neuroleptic malignant syndrome when taken with certain other medicines.
+Check with your doctor before you take any other medicines.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.